microsoft/vscode-docs/docs/remote/create-dev-container.md

 Through a `devcontainer.json` file, you can:

-* Spin up a stand-alone "sandbox" container to isolate your toolchain or speed up setup.
+* Spin up a stand-alone container to isolate your toolchain or speed up setup.
 * Work with a container deployed application defined by an image, [Dockerfile](#dockerfile), or [Docker Compose](#use-docker-compose).
 * [Use Docker or Kubernetes](/docs/remote/containers-advanced.md#using-docker-or-kubernetes-from-a-container) from inside a dev container to build and deploy your app.